Proxy vs Semantic Kernel

 A detailed comparison to help you choose between Proxy and Semantic Kernel.

-Proxy Personal AI agent for everyday tasks | Semantic Kernel Microsoft's orchestration framework for building AI agents with LLMs | |
+Proxy Route AI requests through managed proxy infrastructure | Semantic Kernel Microsoft's orchestration framework for building AI agents with LLMs | |

 |---|---|---|